Sustainable Hat Materials Guide

 1. Organic Cotton Hat

-et’s plants and animals.
+You don't eat cotton, so why does it matter if it’s organic?
+Well, in addition to cotton being one of the most widely produced commodities in the world, the growing process is also one of the most chemical-dependent.
+Unfortunately, the chemicals used in typical cotton production have a large impact on the planet’s plants and animals.
 This is why cotton has gained the title of one of the dirtiest crops.
 Farmers that tend to pesticide-ridden cotton often die from exposure.
-And, those chemicals are transfered to the wearer, too.
+And, those chemicals are transferred to the wearer, too.
 So, reducing the chemicals in your textiles is just as important as reducing the chemicals in your diet.

 Organic cotton is grown using materials and processes that have a low environmental impact.
 Farmers do not use toxic pesticides and synthetic fertilizers in the growing process.
-So, it is the perfect material for sustainable hats.
+So, it is the perfect hat material for sustainable hats.
 And, if you're looking to make an ethical fashion statement, organic cotton is the perfect material for your very own sustainable bucket hat.

 2. Cruelty-Free Wool Hat